 Couchsurfing in Cuba

-Couchsurfing, and other internet based social or volunteering networks like Workaway are still in their infancy in Cuba – I believe it is still illegal to host foreigners in your home without an official license.
+Couchsurfing, and other internet based social or volunteering networks like Workaway are still in their infancy in Cuba – I believe it is still illegal to host foreigners in your home without an official license so people are extremely wary about letting you stay in their home without one.
 Perhaps if the internet becomes more widely available & reduces in cost then these will become more popular, depending on the legality, but it’s still worth checking out to see if anything new has popped up.
 There are some Couchsurfing events in Cuba, that are a great way to meet other travellers, and locals, if you’re not staying in a hostel or if you are travelling alone just want some company.

 Camping in Cuba